-The Federal Direct Unsubsidized Loan (FSUL) is not need-based and has an interest rate of 6.8% and 1% loan fees.
-It is available to students who may request up to the smaller of $20,500 or the Cost of Attendance (COA) determined by the sum of living expenses, tuition, fees, and books.
+The Federal Direct Unsubsidized Loan (FSUL) is not need-based and currently has an interest rate of 5.41% and a 1.072% loan fee (the interest rate for the 2014-15 academic year will be set in the spring of 2014 and is determined from the sum of the 10-Year Treasury Note Index plus an add-on of 3.60%).
+It is available to students who may request up to the smaller of $20,500 or the Cost of Attendance (COA), which is determined by the sum of living expenses, tuition, fees (student and loan), and books.
 The interest due on an unsubsidized loan is paid by the student.

-The Graduate PLUS Loan is not need-based and has an interest rate of 7.9% (which is paid by the student) and 4% loan fees.
+The Graduate PLUS Loan is not need-based and currently has an interest rate of 6.41%, which is paid by the student, and a 4.288% loan fee (the interest rate for the 2014-15 academic year will be set in the spring of 2014 and is determined from the sum of the 10-Year Treasury Note Index plus an add-on of 4.60%).
 It is available to students with good credit history who want to borrow funds in excess of their total unsubsidized loan eligibility.
-The combined total of subsidized and unsubsidized and GradPLUS loans per academic year cannot exceed the student’s COA.
+The combined total of unsubsidized and GradPLUS loans plus other financial aid per academic year cannot exceed the student’s COA.
 For further information on this loan, please contact the Financial Aid Office.

-Recommended Loan Limits: Current and prospective students considering loans to finance their Westminster education are advised not to exceed a total student loan (combined undergraduate and graduate) indebtedness in excess $26,000 for an MDiv degree and $20,000 for other Master’s degrees.
-Students requesting loans which will result in them exceeding a total loan debt level of $26,000 for an MDiv or $20,000 for other Masters or ThM degrees will be required to meet with the Financial Aid Officer for debt counseling.
+Recommended Loan Limits: Current and prospective students considering loans to finance their Westminster education are advised not to exceed a total student loan (combined undergraduate and graduate) indebtedness in excess of $26,000 for an M.Div. or M.A.R. degree and $20,000 for other Master’s degrees.
+Students requesting loans which will result in them exceeding a total loan debt level of $26,000 for an M.Div. or M.A.R. degrees or $20,000 for other Masters or Th.M. degrees will be emailed a “Notice of Student Debt Management” about loan repayment or be required to meet with the Financial Aid Officer for debt counseling.
 To determine repayment amounts see How much of a loan can I afford.

-Westminster’s academic year is defined as a minimum of two Periods of Enrollment (POEs),comprised of a Fall and Spring semester, both typically of 15 weeks' duration, for a total minimum of 30 weeks.
+Westminster’s academic year is defined as a minimum of two Periods of Enrollment (POEs), comprised of the fall and spring semesters—both typically 15 weeks in duration—for a total minimum of 30 weeks.
 During the academic year so defined, a full-time student is expected to complete a minimum of 24 credits.
 If for any reason the academic year is less than 30 weeks and the Seminary can show good cause for the reduction, the Seminary must file for a waiver from the Secretary of Education.
 In no case will the academic year be less than 28 weeks in duration.
 The academic year can also include other POEs as defined below.

-A student’s loan period, or Period of Enrollment (POE), is the term, semester, or academic year dates in which the student is registered.
-POE dates begin with the first day of classes (as specified in the Academic Calendar) not the first day of individual courses, and end with the last day of the exam period.
+A student’s loan period, or Period of Enrollment (POE), is the term, semester, or academic year in which the student is registered.
+POE dates begin with the first day of classes (as specified in the Academic Calendar), which may or may not coincide with the first day of individual courses and end with the last day of the exam period.
 The minimum POE is a single module and the maximum POE is twelve months.
-If the POE begins with a term or semester comprised of modules (see POE Definitions section below), the POE start date will be the first day of the term/semester which coincides with the beginning of the first module; however, only the module(s) for which the student is registered and attending will be used for COA calculations.
+If the POE begins with a term or semester comprised of modules (see POE Definitions section below), the POE start date will be the first day of the term/semester, which coincides with the beginning of the first module; however, only the module(s) for which the student is registered and attending will be used for COA calculations.

 POE Definitions Used for the Purposes of Determining Loan Limits:

-- Module 1: 12 to 13 weeks (3 months), from the beginning of June through the end of August
+Summer Term: 12 to 13 weeks (3 months) June through the end of August

 Fall Semester: 15 weeks (4 months)